Sunday Mornings (9:30-10:30am)

 This study focuses primarily on the book of James.
 James, the brother of Jesus, is often referred to as “James the Just” for his righteous living.
 In 108 short verses, James gives us a Christian guide on how to face everyday trials and temptations in our lives.
 Come join us as we learn to be “doers of faith” and enjoy fellowship with sisters in Christ.

-Bible Study: “Prayer that Moves Heaven/Changes Nations” by Anne Graham Lotz
+Bible Study: “The Daniel Prayer” by Anne Graham Lotz

 Tuesday evening, 7:00-8:30pm

 Location: Expansion Area (extra seating room on the side of the sanctuary)